peter-leonov/introscope/README.md

 ### Importing live binding

-Can be in principal supported using a getter on the scope object combined with a clojure returning the current value of a live binding.
+Can be in principal supported using a getter on the scope object combined with a closure returning the current value of a live binding.
 To be implemented once the overall design of unit testing with Introscope becomes clear.

 Example: